Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 PubMed Case Series

-Management is tailored to cause, severity, and systemic involvement.
+Management of an atypical rash is tailored to cause, severity, and systemic involvement.

 Treatment Options: